subramgo/subramgo.github.io/_posts/2023-09-15-self-attention.md

 - In image data, the neighboring pixels are related.

 - In video data, pixel from the current frames can be enriched with the information from previous frames.

+Self Attention is a way of enriching the features, by adding context information.

 Self Attention bare bones
 -----------------------

 We will focus on the scaled self-attention proposed in the paper [Attention is all you need](https://arxiv.org/pdf/1706.03762.pdf).

 In the context of self attention the context information captured using the importance score is used to enrich the input.

 Its easy to comprehend (for me!) the context information when the inputs are a list of words provided for any downstream natural language processing task.
 List of words are the basic input units to any natural language processing task.

+In this sentence "John plays ukulele occasionally", we expect that for the token "John", the most related word token should be "plays".
+This what is called as context.
+So we need to enrich the representation for the token "John" with its relation to the token "plays".

 A standard text preprocessing looks like the below figure.

 ![Text Preprocessing Pipeline](/assets/textpipeline.png)

-Without going into the details of each of these blocks, let us pretend we took the output of embedding block and proceed.
+Without going into the details of each of these blocks, let us pretend we took the output of embedding block.

 {% highlight python %}

 import numpy as np

 SEQ_LEN   = 5